berilserbest/berilserbest-DSA210-Project-MenstrualCycleAndStudyFocusCorrelation/README.md

 - Contribute to data-driven insights on women’s cognitive performance.

 # Data Sources and Dataset Description
-This project relies on self-collected data from female students in Turkey.
+This project relies on self-collected data from myself as a female students .
 The Google Forms and Beije application used to colect the related data.
 The dataset includes following information:
 - cycle_start : the starting date of the menstrual cycle
 - cycle_end : the ending date of the menstrual cycle
 - period_length : avarega menstrula period length (will be calculated based on the cycle_start and cyclye_end data of the participant)